-The water/water design uses a tank with two adjacent chambers separated by a flexible diaphragm or bladder.
-One chamber is product water, and the other chamber is squeeze water which comes from the reject water from the membrane.
-RO product water then gradually fills the chamber, displacing the accumulated reject water to the drain until it occupies all of the tank's volume.
-When RO water is dispensed, reject water under line pressure squeezes the diaphragm forcing the RO product water out.
-This type of design offers efficient water usage due to zero back pressure on the membrane.
+The "water on water" design uses a tank with two adjacent chambers separated by a flexible diaphragm or bladder.
+One chamber initially fills with the cross flow reject water from the RO membrane until the chamber occupies all of the tank's volume.
+RO product water then gradually fills the adjacent chamber, displacing the accumulated cross flow reject water to the drain until it occupies all of the tank's volume.
+When RO water is dispensed, a special hydraulic control valve directs cross flow water into its associated chamber, forcing the RO water out.
+This type of design offers significantly more efficient water usage (higher recovery) and improved TDS rejection, water production along with an even dispensing flow to the last drop as opposed to a diminishing flow as with air captive systems.